 It is easy to get to Plaza Minorista by using the Medellín Metro.
 Across the street from Minorista is the Minorista Metroplús station, which is on Line 1 of the Metroplús integrated bus system.
 You can connect to Line 1 at the Industriales metro station on Line A. And there is a pedestrian bridge connecting the Minorista Metroplús station with Plaza Minorista.

 In addition, there are a number of bus routes that go by Minorista.
 The buses will have Minorista on a placard in the front window of the bus.

-Also, all taxi and Uber driver in the city will know where Plaza Minorista is located.
+Also, all taxi drivers in the city will know where Plaza Minorista is located.
 And when you leave there normally are taxis lined up in front of Plaza Minorista.
 So, it’s easy to catch a taxi.

 We recommend taking the metro or a taxi to and from Minorista.
 We don’t recommend walking to or from Minorista as the area around Minorista is sketchy.

 Hours: Monday to Saturday: 4:30 am to 6:00 pm, Sunday: 4:30 am to 3:00 pm

 The Bottom Line: Plaza Minorista – Medellín’s Farmers Market

 Plaza Minorista is a very interesting market with low prices and lots of local color.
 So, it is worth a visit.
 It’s an old fashioned market for both commercial and retail customers.
 And it’s a great place to find a big variety of exotic tropical Colombian fruits.

 There are many sections in this market to see.
 And it is something you really should not miss if you are visiting Medellín.
 In addition, we recommend going in the morning or early afternoon, as some places close in the late afternoon.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.